 With Path Filter, you are able to conduct a search that filters for specific pages, intents, and sentiments.
 The feature allows you to quickly focus on specific contributor behaviors in an Interactive Path Flow (IPF) visualization.
 The Path Filter feature is available on the Advanced and Ultimate subscription plans.

 1. To ensure path filter information is displayed on the Metrics tab, set up task-based questions for a web-based experience (e.g. desktop web, mobile web, and web-based prototypes) when building a test.

 2. After a test is completed, go to the Metrics tab to find the Interactive Path Flow that charts the paths contributors took for each task.
 Remember, IPFs are generated only for web-based experiences (mobile and desktop) and only when contributors navigate across at least two screens within the experience.

 3. A search through the Search bar pulls results from a large amount of backend data.
 As you start to type a query, the Search bar returns results for webpages that contributors visited where the search term appeared in the URL or page title.

-- Page URL results will show pages participants visited that contained “shirts” in the URL.
+- Page URL results will show pages contributors visited that contained “shirts” in the URL.

-- Page title results will show pages participants visited that contained “shirts” in the webpage title (captured from the browser).
+- Page title results will show pages contributors visited that contained “shirts” in the webpage title (captured from the browser).

 If you are on the Ultimate subscription plan, you can use path filter to search for sentiment or intent.
 For example:

-- Intent: If you search “add to cart,” results will highlight all participants who performed that action on the intent path.
+- Intent: If you search “add to cart,” results will highlight all contributors who performed that action on the intent path.
 Custom intents are also included in the search results.

-4. Clicking on a result will bold the participant usernames and screen steps that correspond to that result.
+4. Clicking on a result will bold the contributor usernames and screen steps that correspond to that result.
 The path visualization also updates automatically to highlight the paths that match the query.